-Makai Wars (魔界ウォーズ ) released on Android and iOS (in Japan only) in February and as a huge fan of Disgaea I started a guide to both get you started quickly despite the language barrier and also detail the more intricate details that are harder to understand without knowing Japanese.
+Makai Wars (魔界ウォーズ ) released on Android and iOS (in Japan only) in February!
+As a huge fan of Disgaea I started a guide to both get you started quickly and also detail the more intricate details, all without knowing Japanese.
 The guide will be expanded over time as new info comes in.
 As always, you can donate to my Patreon to support my guides!

 Makai Wars is a simplified Strategy Roleplaying Game much like Disgaea (and half of NIS’ other games), and it’s Asagi’s very own game!
 For real this time!
 No really, stop laughing!